-When a student earns an individual course grade of D or F, even though their cumulative GPA may be above a 3.0, they will be dismissed from the MHSA program and not allowed to progress.
+When a student earns an individual course grade of D or F, even though their cumulative GPA may be above a 3.0, they will be dismissed from the MHSA program immediately and not allowed to progress.
 Dismissal for poor scholarship is entered upon the student's permanent academic record.

 When a student is dismissed for academic reasons from the graduate MHSA program, his/her transcript will so indicate; "Dismissed for academic reasons".
 Students who are dismissed may apply for admission to another college, school, or program within the University.
-The student may also appeal the dismissal to the MHSA Program Committee.
+The student may also appeal the dismissal as described in the Academic Dismissal Appeal Procedure directly below.